UPB logo

 Partnership with Industry

-UPB became member of the largest cluster in the field in Romania: RO-HEALTH, implementing for the first time in Romania the technique of 3D reconstruction followed by 3D printing of affected tissues.
+POLITEHNICA Bucharest became member of the largest cluster in the field in Romania: RO-HEALTH, implementing for the first time in Romania the technique of 3D reconstruction followed by 3D printing of affected tissues.

 Researchers’ Platform